IBM/sourceorbit/docs/pages/general/rules.md

 ### SQL sources

-SQL sources can be defined with many different extenions like `.sql`, `.table`, `.sqlprc`, `.view`, and so on.
+SQL sources can be defined with many different extensions like `.sql`, `.table`, `.sqlprc`, `.view`, and so on.
 It is important that the name of source matches the system name of the object that is going to be created.

 ```sql
 -- cusord.sql